adriengibrat/ts-custom-error/README.md

 ## Extend native Error to create custom errors

-`ts-custom-error` is a tiny (~500 bytes of minified & gzipped Javascript) package providing a `CustomError` class and a `customErrorFactory` function to easyly extends native Error in node and evergreen browsers.
+`ts-custom-error` is a tiny (~500 bytes of minified & gzipped Javascript) package providing a `CustomError` class and a `customErrorFactory` function to easily extends native Error in node and evergreen browsers.

 It's written in Typescript and try to offer the best development and debug experiences: bundled in Javascript with Typescript definition files, map files and bundled js files for various environments: transpiled to es5 with commonjs, module and umd exports, the umd bundle is also available minified for easy import in browsers.